-A series of regular monthly talks that take place normally on the first Tuesday of every month at 11.00 a.m. online via the video conferencing application Zoom.
-A second talk may, on occasion, be organised later in the month
+A series of regular monthly talks that take place normally on the first Tuesday of every month at 11.00 a.m. online via Zoom.
+A second talk may, on occasion, be organised later in the month.

 To enjoy the talks you must have access to a desktop or laptop PC, or a tablet or a smart phone loaded with the Zoom app.